Aditya-138-12/Boson/README.md

 * Fun and Engaging: Gamified elements, such as progress tracking, achievements, and visual effects, make using the terminal more enjoyable.
 * Cross-Platform Compatibility: Built in C++, Boson is designed to work seamlessly across multiple operating systems.
 * Customization: Users can personalize the terminal's appearance, themes, and shortcuts to suit their preferences.
-* Learning Tools: Boson includes built-in tutorials and cheat sheets for beginners to learn command-line operations effectively
+* Learning Tools: Boson includes built-in tutorials and cheat sheets for beginners to learn command-line operations effectively.

 ---